corsonr/corsonr/README.md

 ### What I'm working on

-- [StoreUI](https://storeui.net): A WordPress theme for e-commerce.
+- [StoreUI](https://storeui.net): A headless user interface for WooCommerce.
-- [GuttyPress](https://guttypress.com): A WordPress theme for e-commerce.
+- [GuttyPress](https://guttypress.com): A FSE WordPress theme for everyone
 - [Remicorson.com](https://remicorson.com): My personal website.

 ### Connect with me